In our opinion, the vast majority of small businesses don't need to prepare budgets or forecasts.

-The good news is that budgeting and forecasting aren’t as hard as most people think.
+The good news is that budgeting and forecasting isn’t as hard as most people think.
 In fact, the overall process can be boiled down to three general steps:

 Step 1: Look back at your financial history

-The starting point for any budget or forecast is to gather your financial results for the past 2-3 years and lay them on the table.
+The starting point for any budget or forecast is to gather your financial results for the past 2-3 years and lay them out on your kitchen table.
 Unless you’re launching a new business from scratch (in which case there’s no data to look at), this will serve as your foundation and provide the baseline for what’s going to happen next year.
 As the old saying goes, “Past results are the best predictor of future performance.”

-Step 2: Write down a few reasonable assumptions
+Step 2: come up with a few reasonable assumptions

 Trust your instincts and try not to overanalyze.
 Most business owners have a strong sense of intuition about these things.

 Step 3: Forecast your expected revenues and expenses

 This step takes a little time, but it’s not as difficult as it sounds.
 The basic idea is to take your historical financial data in one hand and your forward-looking assumptions in the other, then use them to forecast your expected revenue and expenses for the next twelve months.
-The result is a projected P&L, which will serve as your operating budget for the coming year.
+The result is a projected P&L, and this will serve as your operating budget for the coming year.

 One last idea.
 When it comes to sales forecasts, it's often useful to look at two different scenarios: a conservative one and an aggressive one.
 Why?
 Because nobody knows for sure what’s going to happen with sales, and most business owners constantly fluctuate between a safe projection (what they know they can get) and an optimistic one (what they hope they can get if everything goes well).
 The truth often ends up somewhere in between, so it’s helpful to look at both possibilities.